WHY VISIT MALI

 Although Mali may be one of the poorest countries in the world, the beauty of its land and the kindness of its people make it a popular destination.

-The capital, Bamako, hums with life and music; visit the market where you can find just about anything you could wish for, also the crafts centre, the antiques village and the National Museum with its many treasures.
+The capital, Bamako, hums with life and music; visit the market where you can find just about anything you could wish for, also the crafts centre, the antique village and the National Museum with its many treasures.

 Timbuktu, very different from the other towns along the Niger, has a mysterious and subtle charm, lost in the desert and invaded little by little by the sands.

 Djenné, in the Niger delta, becomes an island during the rainy season.
 You will admire its houses made of earth with their ornately decorated doorways and the slanted mosque in the desert.

 A particular “must see” place is the Dogon country which has a unique culture.
 The houses of pink sandstone, the mask festival in April and the market are some of the marvels you can discover all along the cliffs at Bandiagara spread along 130 kilometres.

 Take the time to take a boat trip along the Niger to discover the towns along its banks.
 San with its otherworldly calm, Mopti and its multicoloured market, Gao with its mosque and the unforgettable landscapes you will see along the “river of rivers”.